The extraordinary case of the Picvest billions

 The disposal of homes contradicts the purpose of the commercial enterprise rescue plan.

-A previous article analyzed the sale of 21 properties earlier than the HS organizations were positioned into enterprise rescue in 2011.
-Moneyweb can now display, primarily based on the analysis of the home’s name deeds, that the disposal of properties to 0.33 parties in reality improved after the graduation of the enterprise rescue technique in December 2011.
+A previous article analyzed the sale of 21 properties before the HS organizations were placed into enterprise rescue in 2011.
+Moneyweb can now display, primarily based on the analysis of the home’s name deeds, that the disposal of properties to 0.33 parties actually improved after the graduation of the enterprise rescue technique in December 2011.

-The research determined that at the least 50 properties at the start syndicated as a part of the HS schemes had been offered rapidly after the graduation of the business rescue process.
+The research determined that at least 50 properties were syndicated as part of the HS schemes at the start and were offered rapidly after the graduation of the business rescue process.

-Virtually all of the residences were bought in 2013, even though five – collectively valued at R328 million inside the enterprise rescue plan (BRP) – had been sold within six months of the HS corporations’ going into business rescue the cease of 2011.
-(The first property became offered lower back to property multi-millionaire and patron of the scheme Nic Georgiou within a few weeks; he then right now bought it to a 3rd party for an income – see underneath.)
+Virtually all residences were bought in 2013, even though five – collectively valued at R328 million inside the enterprise rescue plan (BRP) – had been sold within six months of the HS corporations’ going into business rescue at the cease of 2011.
+(The first property became offered lower back to property multi-millionaire and patron of the scheme Nic Georgiou within a few weeks; right now, he bought it to a 3rd party for an income – see underneath.)

-The sale of these homes is in stark contradiction to the provisions in the BRP, penned by business rescue practitioner Hans Klopper.
-Klopper also becomes a director of Orthotouch.
+The sale of these homes starkly contradicts the provisions in the BRP, penned by business rescue practitioner Hans Klopper, who also became a director of Orthotouch.

 BRP and Section one hundred fifty-five Scheme of Arrangement